Masters Level Clinical Training in Systemic Family and Couple Psychotherapy

 About the Programme

 The PTTC has been running postgraduate training since 2000, has been at the forefront of the CYP Psychological Trainings initiative since its inception in 2011, and is nationally recognised as a centre of excellence.
-We are now in our eleventh year of providing high quality training and supervision to the CYP workforce across the North of England.
+We provide high quality training and supervision to the CYP workforce across the North of England.
 The PTTC is already a successful, established provider of systemic training, being the first institute to be accredited with AFT for our CYP Systemic Family Practice training which we have been running since 2015.
-We also run a successful AFT accredited Systemic Supervisor Training and a CYP Psychological Trainings Systemic Supervisor training.
-The course is being delivered by an experienced team of systemic trainers and supervisors.

-The course will provide high quality training in the key skills required to be a systemic psychotherapist, drawing on a range of theory, models and research, with an emphasis upon adult learning principles, evidence-based practice and creative approaches within systemic family therapy.
-This will include individual, couple and family systemic therapy and will feature working within a live family therapy training team, supervised by an AFT accredited systemic clinical supervisor, for 5 hours a week over the two years.
-This course will also include a new element of mandatory Systemic Personal Learning Therapy for students to support their development.
+The MSc will provide high quality training in the key skills required to be a Systemic Psychotherapist, drawing on a range of theoretical frameworks and research, with an emphasis on adult learning principles, evidence-based practice and creative approaches of working.
+This will include individual, couple and family systemic therapy and will feature working within a live family therapy training team, supervised by an AFT accredited Systemic Clinical Supervisor, for 5 hours a week over the two years.
+This course will also include a new element of mandatory Systemic Personal Learning Therapy for trainees to support their personal professional development.

 FOR MORE INFORMATION, PLEASE CLICK ON EACH OF THE SECTIONS BELOW